Rupa07S/Conversational-AI-Tutor/README.md

 This app is built using Streamlit, a Python library for creating interactive web apps for data science and machine learning projects.
 The Gemini model from Google Generative AI is used for generating responses to user queries.

-**Contributions**

-Contributions to the development and improvement of this app are welcome!
-Feel free to submit pull requests or raise issues if you encounter any bugs or have suggestions for enhancements.